sHave you been to a Filipino home? What was the first thing you noticed?

 It happened this way.
 In the late ‘80s, my father decided to buy a piece of property across from our home.
 Then he built a small church for the people in our small community.
 A priest came down on Monday night and said mass.
 Since there was only one priest in town and he said Mass on Sunday at the town church, he could only say Mass for our barangay on Monday night.

 Here is Mom at the church that Dad built.

 However, since the small church that Dad built was open to the public, young teenagers hanged out there at all hours and left garbage around.
 Dad would go in the morning and cleaned up the place.
 After a while, Dad got fed up and decided to close the church and sold the property.
-So all the religious stuffs ended up in our house.
-Dad recycled the pews, made some benches, chairs and tables out of them.
+So all the religious stuff ended up in our house.
+Dad recycled the pews, made some benches, chairs, and tables out of them.
 A couple of pews ended up in our spare bedroom plus the altar with the big crucifix and a couple of statues.
-The couple of times I went home, I only went in that room once.
-There was picture of the Sacred Heart of Jesus and He was staring at me and it was scary.
+A couple of times I went home, I only went to that room once.
+There was a picture of the Sacred Heart of Jesus and He was staring at me and it was scary.

 One more thing, there is always a picture of the Last Supper in the dining room of a Filipino home.
 I never had that also in my New York home.
 When we moved to Charleston, I saw a Filipino selling them at the Charleston Market downtown and so I bought one and now it hangs in my dining room.

 At my parent’s home, we had a huge Last Supper in the dining room.
 Dad had commissioned a sculptor to do it right inside the house.
 It is a floor to ceiling masterpiece.
 You can’t possibly move it since it will never get through the door.
 I understand some people had it copied but on a smaller scale.